 This performance pushed eBay to another strong quarterly performance, as the San Jose, Calif., company posted a 17% gain in adjusted operating profit to 70 cents per share, a penny above forecasts, and closed out a fine year of growth and investor enrichment.
 The powerful 70% surge in eBay shares last year and the company's consistent ability to overachieve its own strategic goals won eBay honorable mention as the runner-up to Gap Inc. (GPS) in Yahoo!
 Finance's first Company of the Year selection in 2012.

 The company's chances of continuing to win accolades rest mostly on PayPal.
-It's telling that, in discussing eBay results, Donahoe addresses PayPal first and offers the most forceful commentary on growth opportunities there, even though the division generates just about 40% of company revenue.
-With revenue growing at better than 20% per year, however, Paypal is likely to account for a majority of eBay profits within a couple of years.
+It's telling that, in discussing eBay results, Donahoe addresses PayPal first and offers the most forceful commentary on growth opportunities there, even though the division generates about 40% of company revenue.
+With revenue growing at better than 20% per year, Paypal is likely to account for a majority of eBay revenue within a couple of years.